Tōkaidō Main Line: Completion and early days, 1872–1913

 The Tōkaidō route takes its name from the ancient road connecting the Kansai region (Kyoto, Osaka) with the Kantō region (Tokyo, then Edo) through the Tōkai region (including Nagoya).
 Its name meant "Tōkai road", or the road running through Tōkai.
 The Tōkaidō Line does not follow the old road exactly, since the latter diverges at Nagoya toward the Mie Prefecture coastline; to follow it by train, the Kansai Main Line and Kusatsu Line would have to be followed from Nagoya to Kusatsu.
 Japan's largest population centers are all along this route: Tokyo, Yokohama, Nagoya, Kyoto, Osaka, and Kobe.
 Since construction of the line, these centers have since grown to occupy an ever more dominant role in the country's government, financial, manufacturing, and cultural life.

-Historically, one of the first priorities of Japanese railway planners was to build a line from Tokyo to the Kansai region, either following the Tokaido route or the northern Nakasendō route.
+Historically, one of the first priorities of Japanese railway planners was to build a line from Tokyo to the Kansai region, either following the Tōkaidō route or the northern Nakasendō route.
 This decision remained unresolved as regional needs were addressed.
 The first railway in Japan was the line from Shimbashi to Sakuragicho in Yokohama, which opened in 1872; another segment of today's Tokaido Main Line, between Kyoto and Kobe, opened in 1877.

 In 1883, the government decided to use the Nakasendō route, and construction of several segments commenced (including the modern-day Takasaki Line).
 Railways were opened between Ogaki and Nagahama (1884) and between Nagoya and Kisogawa (1886) in line with the Nakasendo plan.
-However, by 1886, it was clear that the Tokaido route would be more practical, and so the Nakasendo plan was abandoned.
+However, by 1886, it was clear that the Tōkaidō route would be more practical, and so the Nakasendo plan was abandoned.

 JGR Class 9850 Mallet locomotives (1912) were used as bank engines on the mountainous Gotemba stretch of the line; this example is preserved at the Railway Museum.

 The lines between Kisogawa and Ogaki, Yokohama and Kozu, and Hamamatsu and Obu were completed in 1887, and the first line from Tokyo to Kobe was completed in 1889, when Kozu and Hamamatsu were connected through the present-day Gotemba Line corridor.
 The final segments were completed between Kasumigahara and Otsu.
 At the time, there was one Tokyo–Kobe train in each direction per day, taking over 20 hours each way.
 The "Tokaido Line" name was formally adopted in 1895.
 In October 1895, following the Sino-Japanese War, through service to the Sanyo Railway (now the San'yō Main Line) began.

 Express service between Tokyo and Kobe began in 1896, sleeper service in 1900, and dining car service in 1901.
 In 1906, all privately run main lines were nationalized under the newly created Japanese Government Railways, which at the time had a network of just over 7000 km of track.